oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    It leaves the namespace intact, the operator running, the load balancer running (if installed), and the database running (if installed).

-   > Note: When you delete a domain, the operator should detect your domain deletion and shutdown its pods.
-Please wait for these pods to exit before deleting the operator that monitors the `sample-domain1-ns` namespace.
-You can use the `kubectl get pods -n sample-domain1-ns --watch` command to watch the pods exit (ctrl-c to exit).
+   > **Note**: When you delete a domain, the operator should detect your domain deletion and shut down its pods.
+Wait for these pods to exit before deleting the operator that monitors the `sample-domain1-ns` namespace.
+You can monitor this process using the command `kubectl get pods -n sample-domain1-ns --watch` (`ctrl-c` to exit).

 2. If you set up the Traefik load balancer: